-Hepatic hydrothorax is a relatively uncommon complication of endstage liver disease occurring in only 5-10% of patients with cirrhosis and portal hypertension.
-46,47,48 Hepatic hydrothorax can occur in either or both pleural spaces and can occur with or without portal hypertensive ascites.
-49 By definition, hepatic hydrothorax is a transudative pleural effusion due to portal hypertension without a cardiopulmonary source.
-Infectious and malignant pleural effusions must be excluded.
-In this context, a serum pleural fluid albumin gradient (SPAG) of at least 1.1 g/dL may be more accurate in identifying hepatic hydrothorax than the more traditional Light's criteria for a transudative pleural effusion. ^{22,50} The mostly like explanation for hepatic hydrothorax is passage of fluid from the peritoneal space to the pleural space through diaphragmatic defects which can be documented by intraperitoneal injection of 99MTc-tagged nannocolloids followed by scintigraphy.51 Unlike ascites, relatively small amounts of fluid in the pleural space (1 to 2 L) lead to severe symptoms such as shortness of breath and hypoxia.
-Initial management with dietary sodium restriction, diuretics, intravenous albumin, and therapeutic thoracentesis can be successful.
-Hepatic hydrothorax can be complicated by spontaneous bacterial empyema or iatrogenic complication of thoracentesis (infections, pneumothorax, or hemothorax).
-For chronic, recurrent, confirmed hepatic hydrothorax, transjugular intrahepatic portosystemic shunt, indwelling pleural catheter, and surgical repair of diaphragmatic defects can be effective in some patients vet risk additional complications.
-Like ascites, hepatic hydrothorax is similar to portal hypertension and hepatorenal syndrome and will be accurately reflected in the lab values used to calculate the MELD score, specifically the serum creatinine and serum sodium.
-Therefore, MELD exception for hepatic hydrothorax is not recommended in the majority of

-Adult liver transplant candidates with chronic, recurrent, confirmed hepatic hydrothorax could be considered on an individual basis for a MELD exception provided that infectious and malignant causes have been ruled out.
-Documentation submitted for case review should include the following:

-At least 1 thoracentesis over 1 L weekly in last 4 weeks; report date and volume of each thoracentesis
+Hepatic hydrothorax is a relatively uncommon complication of endstage liver disease occurring 159 in only 5-10% of patients with cirrhosis and portal hypertension.^{26,27,28} Hepatic hydrothorax can 160 occur in either or both pleural spaces and can occur with or without portal hypertensive 161 ascites,29 By definition, hepatic hydrothorax is a transudative pleural effusion due to portal 162 hypertension without a cardiopulmonary source.
+Infectious and malignant pleural effusions must 163 be excluded.
+In this context, a serum pleural fluid albumin gradient (SPAG) of at least 1.1 g/dL 164 may be more accurate in identifying hepatic hydrothorax than the more traditional Light's criteria 165 for a transudative pleural effusion.^{22,30} The mostly like explanation for hepatic hydrothorax is 166 167 passage of fluid from the peritoneal space to the pleural space through diaphragmatic defects which can be documented by intraperitoneal injection of 99MTc-tagged nannocolloids followed 168 by scintigraphy.31 Unlike ascites, relatively small amounts of fluid in the pleural space (1 to 2 L) 169 lead to severe symptoms such as shortness of breath and hypoxia.
+Initial management with 170 dietary sodium restriction, diuretics, intravenous albumin, and therapeutic thoracentesis can be 171 successful.
+Hepatic hydrothorax can be complicated by spontaneous bacterial empyema or 172 iatrogenic complication of thoracentesis (infections, pneumothorax, or hemothorax).
+For chronic, 173 174 recurrent, confirmed hepatic hydrothorax, transjugular intrahepatic portosystemic shunt, 175 indwelling pleural catheter, and surgical repair of diaphragmatic defects can be effective in 176 some patients yet risk additional complications.
+Like ascites, hepatic hydrothorax is similar to 177 portal hypertension and hepatorenal syndrome and will be accurately reflected in the lab values used to calculate the MELD score, specifically the serum creatinine and serum sodium.
+178 179 Therefore, MELD exception for hepatic hydrothorax is not recommended in the majority of 180 circumstances.
+181 Adult liver transplant candidates with chronic, recurrent, confirmed hepatic hydrothorax could be considered on an individual basis for a MELD exception provided that infectious and malignant 182 causes have been ruled out.
+Documentation submitted for case review should include the 183 following: 184 At least 1 thoracentesis over 1 L weekly in last 4 weeks; report date and volume of each 185 186 thoracentesis Pleural fluid is transudative by pleural albumin-serum albumin gradient of at least 1.1 187 and by cell count 188 No evidence of heart failure: provide objective evidence excluding heart failure 189 • 190 Pleural fluid culture negative on 2 separate occasions • 191 • Pleural fluid cytology is benign on 2 separate occasions There is contraindications to TIPS; specify specific contraindication 192 •